Nixtla/mlforecast/CONTRIBUTING.md

 * Do not turn an already submitted PR into your development playground.
 If after you submitted PR, you discovered that more work is needed - close the PR, do the required work and then submit a new PR.
 Otherwise each of your commits requires attention from maintainers of the project.
 * If, however, you submitted a PR and received a request for changes, you should proceed with commits inside that PR, so that the maintainer can see the incremental fixes and won't need to review the whole PR again.
 In the exception case where you realize it'll take many many commits to complete the requests, then it's probably best to close the PR, do the work and then submit it again.
 Use common sense where you'd choose one way over another.

+### Running tests

+* If you're working on the local interface you can just use `nbdev_test_nbs`.
+If you're modifying the distributed interface run the tests using `nbdev_test_nbs --n_workers 1 --flags distributed`.
+* In order to get the tests coverage you need `pytest-cov`, which you can get using `conda install -c conda-forge pytest-cov`.
+Once you have `pytest-cov` installed, run `NUMBA_DISABLE_JIT=1 pytest --cov=mlforecast --cov-report term-missing`, which will print the lines missed by the tests.
+Please make sure that you don't miss any lines in your tests when adding new features.

+### Linters

+This project uses a couple of linters to validate different aspects of the code.
+Before opening a PR, please make sure that it passes all the linting tasks, which can be found at `.github/workflows/lint.yaml`.

+To install all linters run `conda install -c conda-forge black "mypy<0.900" flake8 isort`

+Once you have the linters installed, the tasks can be run with:

+* `mypy mlforecast/`
+* `flake8 --select=F mlforecast/`
+* `isort --diff mlforecast/`
+* `action_files/black.sh`
+    * This only prints whether or not there would be changes.
+If you want to know what to change you can replace `--check` with `--diff` in the file (make sure you revert it before pushing).
+    * If you're on windows you can use `black -S --diff mlforecast/` and ignore the changes to `__all__` and `_nbdev.py`.

+## Cleaning notebooks
+Since the notebooks output cells can vary from run to run (even if they produce the same outputs) the notebooks are cleaned before committing them.
+Please make sure to run `nbdev_clean_nbs` before committing your changes.

 ## Do you want to contribute to the documentation?

 * Docs are automatically created from the notebooks in the nbs folder.
+* In order to modify the documentation:
+    1. Find the relevant notebook.
+    2. Run all cells.
+    3. Run `nbdev_build_docs --mk_readme False --fname nbs/{modified_nb}.ipynb`
+    4. Clean the notebook outputs using `nbdev_clean_nbs`